Skip to main content

 Roll_imu is the roll angle measured in degrees, generated from the Kalman filter using GNSS and inertial data.

-Longitudinal Jerk is the rate of change of GNSS longitudinal acceleration, generated from the Kalman filter, including 0.5 s of smoothing.
+Longitudinal Jerk is the rate of change of GNSS longitudinal acceleration measured in m/s3.
+It is generated from the Kalman filter and includes 0.5 s of smoothing.

-Longitudinal Jerk is the rate of change of GNSS longitudinal acceleration, generated from the Kalman filter, including 0.5 s of smoothing.
+Longitudinal Jerk is the rate of change of GNSS longitudinal acceleration measured in m/s3.
+It is generated from the Kalman filter and includes 0.5 s of smoothing.

-Lateral Jerk is the rate of change of GNSS lateral acceleration, generated from the Kalman filter, including 0.5 s of smoothing.
+Lateral Jerk is the rate of change of GNSS lateral acceleration measured in m/s3.
+It is generated from the Kalman filter and includes 0.5 s of smoothing.

-Lateral Jerk is the rate of change of GNSS lateral acceleration, generated from the Kalman filter, including 0.5 s of smoothing.
+Lateral Jerk is the rate of change of GNSS lateral acceleration measured in m/s3.
+It is generated from the Kalman filter and includes 0.5 s of smoothing.

 Heading IMU2 (Head_imu2)

-Head_imu2 is the heading of the body of the vehicle generated by the Kalman filter utilizing alignment algorithms and using GNSS and Inertial data.
+Head_imu2 is the heading of the body of the vehicle generated by the Kalman filter utilizing alignment algorithms with GNSS and Inertial data.

 Kalman Filter Channels